cybergarage/uecho-py/doc/device_inside.md

 }
 ```

 The `uecho_object_setpropertyrequesthandler()` sets the permission handlers each ESV (ECHONET Lite Service) of [ECHONET Lite][enet].
-Terefore `uecho` offers the following sugar fuctions to set the  permission handlers more easily for the read and write request messages.
+Terefore `uecho-py` offers the following sugar fuctions to set the  permission handlers more easily for the read and write request messages.

 - uecho_object_setpropertyreadrequesthandler()
 - uecho_object_setpropertywriterequesthandler()

-The `uecho` handles the read and notification request messages automatically.
+The `uecho-py` handles the read and notification request messages automatically.
 Threfore, the developer can create a device of [ECHONET Lite][enet] only to handle write message requests using the `uecho_object_setpropertywriterequesthandler()`.

 ### Node Message Listener